braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/advanced_filters/message_extras.md

 #### Can I use message_extras with in-app messages?

-Support for `message_extras` in the in-app message channel is coming soon!
+Using`message_extras` in the in-app message channel is not supported at this time.

 [1]: {% image_buster /assets/img_archive/message_extras1.png %}
 [2]: {% image_buster /assets/img_archive/message_extras2.png %}